-Improvements in Air Quality and Health Outcomes Among California Medicaid Enrollees Due to Goods Movement Actions (Phase II Health Effect Study)
+Improvements in Air Quality and Health Outcomes among California Medicaid Enrollees Due to Goods Movement Actions

-Conclusions The Phase II study will contribute to scientific knowledge and empirical evidence regarding whether goods movement actions will benefit low-income Californians with chronic conditions through air pollution exposure reductions and health outcome improvements.
-Our investigation will join a small number of studies that assess the health effects of longer-term, large scale, and more complex regulatory actions.
-The study also provides a unique opportunity to evaluate the adequacy of using routinely collected medical claims data for health effect studies.
+Conclusions: Our study results add to empirical evidence that air pollution control actions benefit people with chronic conditions through pollution exposure reductions and health outcome improvements.
+Our investigation also contributes to scientific knowledge regarding how to assess the health effects of longer-term, large scale, and complex regulatory actions with routinely collected medical claims data.